SGCB/DMD-instalador/README.txt

 This step is incompatible with "Configure EDMCrosswalk with xsl" one.

-The sixth step copies the "dspace.cfg" file from dspace to work.
+Seventh step copies the "dspace.cfg" file from dspace to work.
 The file "DIM2EDM.xsl" will be copied from packages to work.
 The oaicat.properties will be copied from dspace to work to add the new crosswalk property.
 The file "DIM2EDM.xsl" will be configured with edm specific elements: